 Private yachts 12 m or more but less than 24 m in LOA and under 20 years of age are no longer required to undergo a pre-registration inspection.
 However, the Administrator reserves the right to require such an inspection as deemed necessary.

-Under the new rules, private yacht owners are required to complete MI-127PY, Declaration of Private Use – Not for Hire, acknowledging their responsibility to meet certain safety and environmental pollution prevention measures.
+Under the new rules, private yacht owners are required to complete the MI-101U, Application for Private Yacht under 24 meters and acknowledge their responsibility to meet certain safety and environmental pollution prevention measures.
 However, all private yachts over 20 years of age will still be required to undergo a pre-registration inspection by either an Appointed Representative (AR) or Qualified Individual (QI).